olivier-carrere/redaction-technique.org/src/content/docs/en/veille/raspberry-pi-plateforme-documentation.md

 ## Create and modify text

-1. Modify a modular source file of this blog :
+1. Modify a modular source file of this blog:
-   - using a text editor :
+   - using a text editor:

      ```bash
      $ leafpad *coin-du-geek.rst &
      ```

-   - or using a :
+   - or using a:

      ```bash
      $ emacs *coin-du-geek.rst &
      ```

-   - or using an online editor, such as :
+   - or using an online editor, such as:

      ```bash
      $ sed -i "s/directory/folder/g;" *.rst